polytechnice-si/4A_ISA_TheCookieFactory/chapters/Exposing_SOAP.md

 }
 ```

 The implementation of these operations is simply done by a concrete class that implements the interface and delegates business work to the bean.
-This concrete class is actually a stateless bean that consumes another bean.
+This concrete class is actually a stateless bean that consumes another bean, located in the same _targetNamespace_.

 ```java
 @WebService(targetNamespace = "http://www.polytech.unice.fr/si/4a/isa/tcf")